-Now that you’ve collected your survey results and have a data analysis plan, it’s time to dig in and analyze the data.
+The results are back from your online surveys.
+Now that you’ve collected your statistical survey results and have a data analysis plan, it’s time to begin the process of calculating survey results you got back.
 Here’s how our Survey Research Scientists make sense of quantitative data (versus making sense of qualitative data), from looking at the answers and focusing on their top research questions and survey goals, to crunching the numbers and drawing conclusions.

-First, let’s talk about how you analyze the results for your top research questions.
-Remember that you outlined your top research questions when you set a goal for your survey.
+First, let’s talk about how you’d go about calculating survey results from your top research questions.
+Did you feature empirical research questions?
+Did you consider probability sampling?
+Remember that you should have outlined your top research questions when you set a goal for your survey.

 For example, if you held an education conference and gave attendees a post-event feedback survey, one of your top research questions may look like this: How did the attendees rate the conference overall?
 Now take a look at the answers you collected for a specific survey question that speaks to that top research question: